zoonoo/azure-docs.ko-kr/articles/xplat-cli-connect.md

 	> [AZURE.NOTE] If your account is associated with multiple Azure Active Directory tenants, you may be prompted to select which Active Directory you wish to download a publish settings file for.
 	>
-	> Once selected using the download page, or by visiting the Azure Portal, the selected Active Directory becomes the default used by the portal and download page.
+	> Once selected using the download page, or by visiting the Azure portal, the selected Active Directory becomes the default used by the portal and download page.
 Once a default has been established, you will see the text '__click here to return to the selection page__' at the top of the download page.
 Use the provided link to return to the selection page.

 * **게시 설정 파일을 가져오려면** 다음 명령을 실행합니다.